evanarlian/dotfiles/README.md

 tmux a -t _sanity_check
 tmux kill-session -t _sanity_check  # after done looking
 ```

 # Guidelines
-* Periodically watch for new files in a directory (for example a new vscode snippets), because they are not tracked yet.
+* Some versions are hardcoded (locked to the same version):
-* fzf version is still hardcoded from github releases.
+    * fzf
+    * CaskaydiaCode font
+* After changing shell, tmux might still use the old default.
+Restart solves this.